I'm Not Dead: Critical reception

-I'm Not Dead had a positive critical reception, receiving a 70 out of 100 score on Metacritic.
+I'm Not Dead had a highly positive critical reception, receiving a 70 out of 100 score on Metacritic.
 In his review for AllMusic, Stephen Thomas Erlewine commented that P!nk "sounds liberated, making music that's far riskier and stranger than anything else in mainstream pop in 2006".
 Rolling Stone's review was also complimentary, stating that the album "swaggers with a cockiness that most dudes in bands can't match.
 Whether she sings rock, pop, R&B or her usual combination of all three, the twenty-six-year-old Doylestown, Pennsylvania, native is belting more urgently and taking more risks than her pop-radio contemporaries."

 Pink received the 2006 Glamour Magazine award for International Solo Artist of the Year, and in 2007, she won the MTV Australia Video Music Award for Best Female Artist and the Nickelodeon Kids' Choice Award (in Australia) for Favourite International.
 The same year, the album won in the Best International Album category at the Rockbjörnen Awards.